 The Seller will make the limited representations and warranties set forth on Appendix C attached hereto as of the Closing Date for the benefit of the Certificateholders.
 With respect to any Material Breach, the Seller will be obligated to (i) cure such Material Breach, (ii) repurchase the affected Mortgage Loan at the Repurchase Price therefor or (iii) make a payment of a Loss Indemnification Amount.
-However, the obligations of the Seller to cure, repurchase or make a payment equal to the Loss Indemnification Amount will only exist with respect to breaches of representations and warranties that the Trust Agent and Seller are notified of on or prior to July 13, 2023 (other than with respect to the REMIC-related representation and warranty, which will not expire).
+However, the obligations of the Seller to cure, repurchase or make a payment equal to the Loss Indemnification Amount will only exist with respect to Material Breaches that the Trust Agent and Seller are notified of on or prior to October 13, 2024 (the "Warranty Period") (other than with respect to (i) the Regulatory Compliance and High-Cost Loans related representations and warranties solely with respect to the Unable to Test Mortgage Loans and (ii) the REMIC-related representation and warranty, which will not expire).

-The obligation of the Seller to cure any exception with respect to a Mortgage Loan, repurchase any Mortgage Loan, or make an indemnification payment as described above will constitute the sole remedy with respect to any failure to comply with the obligations and representations and warranties described above.
+The obligation of the Seller to cure any Material Breach with respect to a Mortgage Loan, repurchase any Mortgage Loan, or make an indemnification payment as described above will constitute the sole remedy with respect to any failure to comply with the obligations and representations and warranties described above.